 All compliance state information is stored in our database, your Monitoring system can query the NetYCE database.

 This will enable you to build a nice graphical presentation of your network's compliance state while reducing network management tool sprawl at the same time.
-If you want to know more, make sure to watch the webinar about what Network Compliance can do for your organisation.
+If you want to know more, just schedule a meeting or watch the demo.